 • Family (includes up to four child accounts): $9.98 per month

 Both plans include a parent GoHenry account and a child’s GoHenry account.
 Both plans allow you to receive a customized card for $4.99.
-And both plans offer a one-month free trial before the monthly subscription fee kicks in.
+However, only GoHenry offers a free trial before the monthly subscription fee kicks in.

 Related: Best Debit Cards for Teens